ContextMapper/contextmapper.github.io/_docs/language-reference/application-and-process-layer.md

 </pre></div>

-_Note:_ The type of workflow coordination (orchestration or choreography) is not explicitly supported in the syntax, but can still be modelled by assuming that the Bounded Context where the coordination is defined serves as either the orchestrator, or the start of the choreography.
+_Note:_ The type of workflow coordination (orchestration or choreography) is not explicitly supported in the syntax, but can still be modeled by assuming that the Bounded Context where the coordination is defined serves as either the orchestrator, or the start of the choreography.

 ### Coordination Grammar

 In CML, coordinations are composed of coordination steps.
-Each coordination step represents a call to an application service operation that can be defined inside the same Bounded Context, or in an outer Bounded Context.
+Each coordination step represents a call to an application service operation, which can be defined inside the same Bounded Context or in an outer Bounded Context.

-To correcly reference an application service operation, a coordination step is divided into three segments, seperated by the `::` symbol:
+To correctly reference an application service operation, a coordination step is divided into three segments, separated by the `::` symbol:

 - The name of the Bounded Context where the operation is defined;
 - The name of the application service where the operation is defined;